zio/zio-nio/README.md

 [![CircleCI][badge-ci]][link-ci]
 [![Gitter][badge-gitter]][link-gitter]

-A small, unopinionated ZIO interface to NIO.
+A small, unopinionated ZIO interface to Java NIO.

 Java NIO is unsafe, and can surprise you a lot with e.g. hiding actual error in IO operation and giving you only true/false values when IO was successful/not successful.
 ZIO-NIO on the other hand embraces the full power of ZIO effects, evironment, error and resource management to provide type-safe, performant, purely-functional, low-level, and unopinionated wrapping of Java NIO functionality.